umemiyaxbt/antfu.me/pages/index.md

 art: random
 ---

-Hi, I'm Umemiya (not my real name of course).
-I'm not an overly ambitious person, like someone who wants to be a market maker/quant or trader with a 100% winrate.
+Hi, I'm Umemiya {@umemiyaxbt}.

+I'm not an overly ambitious person, like someone who wants to be a market maker or trader with a 100% winrate.
 For now my goal is just to be financially free and there's a number that I've calculated to keep me from not being greedy.
 I kind of forgot it, maybe from Seneca, correct me if I'm wrong.

 > A poor man is not one who has too little, but one who still wants more.
-> **~ Seneca**

 This website itself will talk a lot about crypto markets, programming, or other random topics, I don't know.
-Honestly this website is just to [record my progress](/posts), I mean maybe in a few years I want to look back and see how stupid I was.
+Honestly this website is just to [record my progress](/posts), maybe in a few years I want to look back and see how stupid I was.
 So, this website won't focus on education, but if you can get something out of it, that's great.

 Find me on